TIBCOSoftware/ebx-container-edition/README.md

 ## Overview

-This repository provides a reference and starting point for deploying [TIBCO EBX® Software](https://www.tibco.com/products/tibco-ebx-software) on a [Kubernetes cluster](http://kubernetes.io/) using its [container form](https://www.docker.com/resources/what-container) (TIBCO EBX® Container Edition) and [Helm charts](https://helm.sh/) .
+This repository provides a reference and starting point for deploying [TIBCO EBX® Software](https://www.tibco.com/products/tibco-ebx-software) on a [Kubernetes cluster](http://kubernetes.io/) using its [container form](https://www.docker.com/resources/what-container) (TIBCO EBX® Container Edition) and the [Helm package manager](https://helm.sh/) .

 This repository include quick guides, templates, configuration examples, and scripts that you can extend or customize.

 This repository does not include TIBCO EBX® software, TIBCO EBX® Container Edition or any other third party software.

 **Note**: TIBCO EBX Software is a commercially licensed product and is subject to the payment of license fees.
-You must have a valid license to use EBX container edition.
+You must have a valid license to use TIBCO EBX® Container Edition.

 ## Prerequisites